sourcegraph/eslint-config/README.md

 Code authors are asked to double-check whether the violation is legitimate, and either prevent it or add a comment for reviewers that justify the violation.

+**Think a rule is more annoying than useful?** Please open an issue!

 ## TSLint

 This ruleset replaces almost all of our TSLint config, however there is a handful of rules that have no equivalent in ESLint yet.